 Berenson played in the original and legendary eight-game Canada Cup series for Team Canada vs. the Soviet Union in 1972 as well as the "old-timers" rematch of the Canada Cup in 1987.
 In the fall of 2005 he, along with the entire 1972 Team Canada roster, was inducted into the Canadian Sports Hall of Fame.

 Following his retirement as a player after the 1977-78 season, Berenson remained in St. Louis as a member of the Blues' coaching staff.
-He took over as head coach with 56 games remaining in the 1979-80 season and the following year, was named the NHL Coach of the Year.
-In 1984, Berenson became the head coach at the University of Michigan where he still coaches today (that’s why he can’t be here tonight!)
+He took over as head coach with 56 games remaining in the 1979-80 season and the following year was named the NHL Coach of the Year.

 - Record for the most goals in a road game (6)

-- Record for most goals in a period (4) which has only ever been matched by 8 other players, including Wayne Gretzky and Bryan Trottier
+- Record for most goals in a period (4) which has only ever been matched by eight other players, including Wayne Gretzky and Bryan Trottier

-- Played on 6 NHL First All-Star teams -
+- Played on six NHL First All-Star teams

 - 1981: NHL Coach of the Year